Jungpyo-L/edg_suction_cup/README.md

 ## Fixing USB Connection Name in Linux

 When working with USB devices on Linux, the assigned names (e.g., `/dev/ttyUSB0`, `/dev/ttyACM0`) may change after reboots or reconnections.
 This guide explains how to create a consistent, persistent name for your USB device using `udev` rules.
+This project uses two microcontrollers: one for the pneumatic control and the other for reading pressure data.
+In order to use the same serial connection even with different end-effectors with various numbers of chambers, fixing the USB connection name is important.
+Here is the step for it.

 ---